TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 31/Psalms 31.20.md

 ---

-In the covert of thy presence wilt thou hide them from the plottings of man: Thou wilt keep them secretly in a pavilion from the strife of tongues.
+In the shelter of your presence you will hide them from the plotting of man.
+You will keep them secretly in a dwelling away from the strife of tongues.